Homemade Powder and Liquid Foundation

-This post is for all of you who enjoy the smoothing effects of foundation but want to be able to make your own for financial reasons and/or for the peace of mind that comes with knowing exactly what you are putting on your body.
+This post is for all of you who enjoy the smoothing effects of foundation, but want to be able to make your own to be frugal and/or for the peace of mind that comes with knowing exactly what you are putting on your body.
 Making homemade powder and liquid foundation involves adding ingredients a little at a time until you find that perfect color.
 What’s great is that it’s not hard to do when you have all the ingredients at home.

 Homemade Liquid Foundation

 Find High Quality Essential Oils Here.

 - Make one of the powder recipes from above.